fetchai/agents-aea/docs/erc1155-skills.md

 default_ledger: ethereum
 ```

-### Fund the deployer AEA
+### Fund the AEAs

-To create some wealth for your deployer AEA for the Ethereum `ropsten` network.
-Note that this needs to be executed from deployer AEA folder:
+To create some wealth for your AEAs for the Ethereum `ropsten` network.
+Note that this needs to be executed from each AEA folder:

 ``` bash
 aea generate-wealth ethereum